 There are also many crypto hedge funds and venture capital firms that you can invest in to gain blockchain exposure.

-The main benefits of investing in crypto funds are that your money is being managed by professionals and that token storage is being taken care of by the investment firm.
+The main benefits of investing in crypto funds are that your money is managed by professionals and that token storage is taken care of by the investment firm.

 [For more, see our list of bitcoin hedge funds.]